Gaming

 Understanding scoring mechanics for video games

 Scoring mechanics are individual pieces that make up a scoring system to help players track their progress in-game.
-While some scoring systems are fairly straightforward with only one scoring mechanic as a way to provide feedback to a player during a game, most games consist of a combination of scoring mechanics to provide an engaging, useful, and unique feedback experience.
+While some scoring systems are fairly straightforward with only one scoring mechanic to provide feedback to a player during a game, most games consist of a combination of scoring mechanics to provide an engaging, useful, and unique feedback experience.

 Score